tommccoy1/rnn-hierarchical-biases/README.md

 The third line in `GRU_agr_1_0.01_256.scr` then tests the trained models and outputs the results to `test_agr_GRU_1_0.01_256.out`.
 There is a lot of information in `test_agr_GRU_1_0.01_256.out`, but the most important data are that the test set full-sentence accuracy had a median of 0.974 and that the generalization set first-word accuracy had a median of 0.926.

+# Basic description of the code

+# How to replicate the experiments in the paper

-# Variants on sequential RNNs (Section 3.3 / Figure 4)
+## Variants on sequential RNNs (Section 3.3 / Figure 4)

 Run each of the following lines 100 times (the code will automatically generate a separate folder for each run):
 - `python seq2seq.py --encoder SRN --decoder SRN --task question --attention none --lr 0.001 --hs 256`